-As part of its commitment to diversity and inclusion, Cornell is making a concerted effort to ensure that our community can identify potential acts of prohibited harassment and discrimination and know who to contact and consult about it.
+As part of its commitment to diversity and inclusion, Cornell is making a concerted effort to ensure that our community can identify potential acts of sexual violence and know who to contact and consult about it.
 Our aim is to make sure campus remains a safe and respectful academic and workplace environment focused on education.

-The course will take approximately 60 minutes to complete.
-You may take the course in approximately 10-minute increments so you can leave and return to it.
-Upon completion, you will receive an email confirmation of the completion.
+The course will take 45 to 50 minutes to complete.
+Upon completion, you will receive an email confirmation.

 Your Rights and Responsibilities at Cornell

 SHARE (Sexual Harassment and Assault – Response and Education)

 A Guide for Responding to Harassment and Discrimination